Collaborative search on the plane without communication: Introduction

-In addition, we give a lower bound for the intermediate setting in which the agents are given some estimation of $k$.
-As a special case, this lower bound implies that for any constant $\varepsilon>0$, if each agent is given a (one-sided) $k^\varepsilon$-approximation of $k$, then the competitiveness is $\Omega(\log k)$.
-Informally, our results imply that the agents can potentially perform well without any knowledge of their total number $k$, however, to further improve they must use non trivial information regarding $k$.
-Finally, we propose a uniform search algorithm that is concurrently efficient and extremely simple and, as such, it may imply some relevance for actual biological scenarios.
+\paragraph{Our Results:} We first show that if the agents have a constant approximation of their total number $k$ then there exists a rather simple search algorithm whose expected running time is $O(D+D^2/k)$, making it $O(1)$-competitive.
+We then turn our attention to \emph{uniform} searching algorithms, in which agents are not assumed to have any information regarding $k$.
+We prove that the speed-up penalty for using uniform algorithms is slightly more than logarithmic in the number of agents.
+Specifically, we show that, for every constant $\epsilon> 0$, there exists a uniform search algorithm that is $O(\log^{1+\epsilon} k)$-competitive.
+On the other hand, we show that there is no uniform search algorithm that is $O(\log k)$-competitive.
+In addition, we give a lower bound for the intermediate setting in which agents are given some estimation of $k$.
+As a special case, this lower bound implies that for any constant $\epsilon>0$, if each agent is given a (one-sided) $k^\epsilon$-approximation to $k$, then the competitiveness is $\Omega(\log k)$.
+Informally, our results imply that the agents can potentially perform well without any knowledge of their total number $k$, however, to further improve they must be given a relatively good approximation of $k$.
+Finally, we propose a uniform search algorithm that is concurrently efficient and extremely simple which may imply some relevance for actual biological scenarios.